 The ABS function is a built-in function in Google Sheets that returns the absolute value of a number.
 This means it will always return a positive value, regardless of the input.

-To use the ABS function to change negative numbers to positive, follow these steps: (See Also: How To Change Column Names On Google Sheets)
+To use the ABS function to change negative numbers to positive, follow these steps: (See Also: How To Label Points On A Graph In Google Sheets)

 - Select the cell or range of cells containing the negative numbers you want to convert.